BalajiLeninrajan/CS247-notes/lecture_6.md

 - will produce linking error(s)
 - no `.cc` file will generate assembly code for the template class

+This is why `Node` in the example above is defined in the header file.
+`MyIterator` access `cur->data`, hence it need to know data is a field for `Nodes`

 ## Build systems and makefiles

 Ross said he doesn't like this part